A Forgotten Memorial Day: The Feast of Pentecost

 It is not a coincidence that the Holy Spirit was given on the same day the Church began.
 In one sense, it couldn’t have been any other way.
 The giving of the Holy Spirit—the very power of God—to a human being is what makes the person a member of the Church (Romans 8:14; 1 Corinthians 12:13).

 To learn more about the Holy Spirit, read “What Is the Holy Spirit?”

-Peter proclaimed the ultimate call to action: “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (verse 38).
+Peter concluded that sermon with one of the most powerful calls to action ever spoken: “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (verse 38).

-This isn’t just a memorial message, though, because the message and work that Peter’s sermon described is still being proclaimed today.
+This isn’t just a memorial message, though, because the message and work that Peter’s sermon described are still being proclaimed by God’s people today.

-To learn more about the vital essence of this sermon, read “The Sermon That Launched the Church.”
+To learn more about the content of Peter’s amazing Pentecost sermon, read “The Sermon That Launched the Church.”

 The rest of the New Testament records the progression of that Church—how it went forward and grew beyond the confines of Jerusalem through the work of men like Peter, Stephen, James, John, Paul, Timothy and many others.
 But when we come to the later books of the New Testament, we find a Church regressing—being attacked on many fronts, with many losing the doctrinal purity and spirit of the Pentecost of Acts 2 (Galatians 1:6; 2 Peter 2:1; Jude 1:3-4).